 Rather than trying to recreate a single Human Highway album, it would be much more important and historic to have all of these studio recordings from the band’s prime years.
-Maybe there’s someone at the Rhino label who’s strong enough to get Crosby Stills Nash & Young to cooperate on the project.
+Maybe there’s someone at the Warner/Rhino company who’s strong enough to get the band’s representatives to cooperate on the project.
 Or maybe we’re just…helplessly hoping.

 Bonus: Since the Human Highway Sessions box set may never happen, here’s a playlist of the existing significant studio recordings that include all four members of Crosby Stills Nash & Young.
 It also shows the sources for the recordings.
 The title is 4 Together.

 - Helpless (Deja Vu)